johannesthoma/mmap_allocator/README.md

 but you probably know that yourself ;)

-Please see the test_allocator.cpp file for more examples (\footnote{
-I used Testdriven development for this project and can highly recommend this}).
+Please see the test_allocator.cpp file for more examples (I used Testdriven development for this project and can highly recommend this development model).

 Mode
 ----